scoconno/scoconno.github.io/Teaching/Time/Assignments/Project/Proposal.md

     the rest of the shelf.
 Often you will find other relevant material.
     - **NB:** Use librarians!
 One of the main jobs of an academic librarian is to help users find research material.
 Tell them what you are interested in and they will help you figure out what to read.
-    - Digital resources are terrible risky.
+    - Digital resources are risky.
 There is as much false information online as there is accurate information.
 If you do use online resources, try only to use resources found through the library's website.

 2. Briefly examine and review the actual items.
-While you only need to skim these sources, you need to read them closely enough to decide whether they are relevant.</span>
+While you only need to skim these sources, you need to read them closely enough to decide whether they are relevant.

-3.  <span>Choose those works that provide a variety of perspectives on your topic.
-Discard those that are irrelevant.</span>
+3. Choose those works that provide a variety of perspectives on your topic.
+Discard those that are irrelevant.

-4.  <span>Cite the book, article, or document using the your preferred citation style, e.g., APA, Chicago, etc.</span>
+4. Cite the book, article, or document using the your preferred citation style, e.g., APA, Chicago, etc.

 5.  <span>Write a concise annotation that summarizes the central theme and scope of the book or article.
 Include one or more sentences